-A Roth conversion can lower your tax burden in retirement and also reduce your required minimum distributions.
-The conversion involves moving funds that are held in either a traditional IRA or a standard 401(k) into a Roth IRA, but it's not as simple as it sounds.
-Before you get too excited about the prospect of lower taxes and more freedom to hold money in your account, take a look at these six must-know facts about Roth conversions.
+This conversion process is not as simple as it sounds.
+Before you count on the prospect of lower taxes and more freedom to hold money in your account, look at these six must-know facts about Roth conversions.

-1. You have to pay taxes on the converted amount in the year of the conversion
+1. You must pay taxes on the converted amount in the year of the conversion.

 When you move 401(k) or traditional IRA funds into a Roth account, you're taking pre-tax contributions and putting them into an account that's designed for after-tax contributions.
 For that reason, you have to pay income taxes on the converted amount.